 Directions

-Preheat the oven to 425 F.
+Preheat the oven to 425 F. Have an oven rack in the middle position.

 It is plum season in our neck of the woods (Midwest) right now.
 Whenever plums show up at the farmers’ market, I can feel the summer is about to come to an end.
 This is my last chance to indulge in summer fruits so please join me.
 Oh no not just with any dish … I’m going to say farewell to summer … with a French dish.

-This is a fruity dish that is made with a thick flan like batter baked in a buttered dish.
+This is a fruity dish that is made with a thick flan like batter baked in a dish.
 Traditionally, it is made with cherries and is called cherry clafoutis or simply clafoutis in French but when made with any other harder fruits like plums, it is called flaugnarde.
 So technically, this dish is called flaugnarde.
 It was made in France first, more exactly in Limousine, in the central region of France.

 Clafoutis is a simple rustic dish.
 It is not meant to be beautiful, delicate looking like what you expect a French dessert to be but it is more of a peasant food.
 So go ahead and pack your dish with the plums, berries and the batter, don’t need to worry about the appearance that much … Also, it is like a crepe just thicker and you should have all the main ingredients in your kitchen already … milk, flour, butter, eggs, sugar … and I think it is a lot tastier than crepes …